 What if I am a newly admitted degree seeking student and have questions?

 If you are new to the South Central College community as a degree seeking student, professional academic advisors will be available at your STAR Session where you will register for your classes.
 Please review your academic program web pages so that you can learn about the requirements for the degree that you are pursuing.
-If you have addition questions after review your academic program web pages, please contact the Admissions Office for assistance.
+If you have addition questions after reviewing your academic program web pages, please contact the Admissions and Academic Advising Team for assistance.
 A listing of academic programs is provided on our Majors and Programs page.

 If I am an admitted and registered degree seeking student, where do I find out who my advisor is?